claudiocarvalhodev/TodoListApp/README.md

 - Users can create and delete a task.
 - Tasks can to have subtasks.
+- Users can check completed activities with a checkmark.
 - Saving data.

 ### Technical functionality